-During the search phase, the most limiting factor that international searchers face is the size of their local economy.
-In Germany, one searcher mentioned that even though his country is home to Europe's largest economy, there are less than one-third the number of small and medium-sized businesses as in the United States.
+During the search phase, the most limiting factor that international searchers face may be the size of the economy in which they search.
+In Germany, one searcher mentioned that even though his country is home to Europe's largest economy, there are less than one-third as many small and medium-sized businesses as in the United States.
 This is a common complaint of European searchers and many have resorted to regional and even pan-European searches (citizenship in an EU state provides residency).
-This is done especially when a searcher can speak multiple European languages (one U.K. searcher has looked for companies in Spain, Italy, Austria and Germany) and even more common among countries that share a mother tongue (a failed Austrian search also covered Belgium, Germany and Switzerland).
+This is done especially when a searcher can speak multiple European languages (one U.K. searcher has looked for companies in Spain, Italy, Austria and Germany) and even more common among countries that share a mother tongue (an Austrian search also covered Belgium, Germany and Switzerland).
 In Africa, one searcher reported that she is based in Uganda and is searching across East Africa (primarily Kenya) to increase the chances of buying a high-quality company.
+The number of completed searches in Mexico, an economy far smaller than that of the United States, may indicate that the right economic circumstances are not a serious barrier to a successful search.

 Searchers reported a common, initial approach to searching for acquisition targets: mass emailing, cold calling and letter writing, as is done in the United States.
-However, many international searchers learned that sometimes these methods did not work in the local context.
+However, many international searchers learned that sometimes these methods did not work unless modified for the local context.
 In Spain, a searcher stated that owners' email addresses are not normally public and mass emailing was therefore not viable.
 In Germany, cold calling was seen as being too direct, while letter writing was seen as the most appropriate form of communication.
-In Brazil, where personal ties are paramount, cold calling and letter writing simply did not work; using his personal and professional network generated most of a searcher's successful leads.
+In Brazil, where personal ties are paramount, cold calling and letter writing simply did not work; the use of a personal and professional network generated most of a searcher's successful leads.

 In addition, the same education about search funds required of investors was also needed for owners.
-One searcher in Asia reported that he was unable to convince sellers that his search investors would also provide sufficient acquisition capital, so he decided to market himself as a "private equity fund," while German searchers avoided that term and its pejorative connotations in Germany.5 Indeed, there is often no translation for "search fund" in the local language and entrepreneurs can find themselves inventing descriptions - "business partnership" (unternehmer-partnerschaft) in Germany, "investment society" (sociedad de inversión) in Spain, "succession entrepreneur" (nachfolge-unternehmers) in Switzerland.
+One searcher in Asia reported that he was unable to convince sellers that his search investors would also provide sufficient acquisition capital, so he decided to market himself as a "private equity fund," while German searchers avoided that term and its pejorative connotations in Germany.
+Indeed, there is often no translation for "search fund" in the local language and entrepreneurs can find themselves inventing descriptions - "business partnership" (Unternehmer-Partnerschaft) in Germany; "investment society" (sociedad de inversión) in Spain; "succession entrepreneur" (Nachfolge-Unternehmer) in Switzerland.